AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/010.features-overview/docs.en.md

 3. When transferring between different devices, don't forget to send the `.zip` file to the device for import.
 For example, if you import exclusion lists from your iOS device to your Mac, make sure to send the `.zip` file to your Mac beforehand.

-4. Open AdGuard VPN on the device where you want to export the archive with the ready lists of exclusions.
+4. Open AdGuard VPN on the device where you want to import the archive with the ready lists of exclusions.
 Find the appropriate section, click on the *Import* button and select the archive.

 SCREENSHOTS!